 Application of PV Solar

-- Excessive power could be sold to local utility providers
+- Excess Power can be sold to Local Utility providers

-- Requires knowledge of electricity and trade certificate
+- Installing a system requires knowledge of electricity

 - Local regulation (City Hall) license and By-laws

-- Hot environment reduces the efficiency by some degree
+- Hot environment may reduces the efficiency of the Solar Panels by some degree

 What is Solar Thermal?